mrdoob/three.js/threejs/lessons/threejs-voxel-geometry.md

 That would probably be reasonable change if we wanted to ship this.

-Thinking about how this works it's clear the absolute worst case is a checking board of on and off voxels.
+Thinking about how this works it's clear the absolute worst case is a checkerboard of on and off voxels.
 I don't know off the top of my head what other strategies to use if things get too slow.
 Maybe getting too slow would just encourage the user not to make giant checkerboard areas.